vboyev-MSFT/defender-docs/defender-endpoint/enable-network-protection.md

 3. Expand the tree to **Windows components** \> **Microsoft Defender Antivirus** \> **Microsoft Defender Exploit Guard** \> **Network protection**.

-   > [!NOTE]
-   > On older versions of Windows, the group policy path may say "Windows Defender Antivirus" instead of "Microsoft Defender Antivirus."
+   Note that on older versions of Windows, the Group Policy path might have *Windows Defender Antivirus* instead of *Microsoft Defender Antivirus*.

 4. Double-click the **Prevent users and apps from accessing dangerous websites** setting and set the option to **Enabled**.
 In the options section, you must specify one of the following options: